JeffJetton/atari-examples/bbones/bbones1.md

 There is no assembly language instruction that directly loads an arbitrary value into an arbitrary address.
 While that may seem weird (or even annoying) at first, it’s not too different from using copy and paste on your computer. **Think of the A register as the "clipboard"**.
 First you copy to the clipboard with `lda`, then you paste from the clipboard with `sta`.

-And just as you can paste the same text into your word processing document in multiple places as long as you don’t overwrite what’s on the clipboard with another copy (or cut), you can store the same value into multiple addresses as long as you don’t change what’s in A.
+> **Note:** The A register retains its value after the `sta`, so you can store identical values into multiple addresses, over and over, as long as you don’t change what’s in A. This is similar to how you can paste the same text into a word processing document or spreadsheet in multiple places, just as long as you don’t overwrite what’s on the clipboard with another copy (or cut).

 What’s up with the `#` in front of the `$CD`?
 By default, lda will load the value that’s found at the address you provide.
 If we typed the instruction as `lda $CE`, without the all-important pound symbol, we would be telling the microprocessor to grab *whatever value happens to be at address `$CE`* and copy that value into A. The pound symbol is shorthand for “don’t look at this address to find the value… use this actual value!”